Welcome to our lab!

 What makes people ‘click’?
 What are the motivational processes underlying the development and maintenance of romantic relationships?
 How do we provide effective social support to one another?
 How do our motivational orientations influence our perceptions of the social support we receive?
 In our lab, we take a motivational approach to understanding interpersonal processes.
 We study how fundamental needs influence dyadic interactions across a range of contexts, and using several theoretical frameworks:

 In the context of romantic relationship initiation, Katherine is studying whether people are more attracted to potential romantic partners whom they perceive will address their motivational needs.
-Maya is examining the role of shared reality (or feeling that one experiences the world in the same way) in making strangers feel like they immediately connect with each other.
+Maya is examining the role of shared reality (feeling that one experiences the world in the same way as another) in making strangers feel like they immediately connect with each other.

-In the context of general dyadic interactions, Svetlana is examining how people’s motivational orientations change the way they seek and give help to others.
+In the context of general dyadic interactions, Svetlana is examining how motivational orientations change the way people seek and give help to others.

 What makes us effective at what we do?
 What makes us likely to succeed, or likely to fail?
-In general, the research in this area looks at underlying motivational underpinnings of performance in different contexts.
+Our research investigates the motivational underpinnings of performance in different contexts.
 How do the ways in which individuals engage in goal pursuit affect effectiveness?
-What role does chronic and state-induced regulatory focus and mode play in strategic and tactical choices?
+What role do chronic and state-induced regulatory focus and regulatory mode play in strategic and tactical choices?
 We examine how a promotion-oriented individual generally preferring to use eager strategies might differ in tactical choices from a prevention-oriented person who prefers vigilant strategies, and how a locomotion-oriented person with a high concern for control (“just do it”) might prefer different strategies from an assessment-oriented person with a high concern for truth (“do it right”).
-We also examine how balancing one’s needs for truth, value, and control allow people to optimize their decision-making and behavior.
+In other words, we study goal selection and goal pursuit.
+We also examine how balancing needs for truth, value, and control allow people to optimize decision-making and behavior.

 Mark is studying which fundamental motivational traits elicit the best individual performances.
-He is also examining how those traits interact in pairs and larger teams to impact performance as a whole.
-He has examined this in the context of military training of navy seals, and is also exploring this in other contexts.
+He is also examining how those traits interact in pairs and teams to impact group performances.
+He has examined this in the military with Navy SEALs, and is also exploring whether the same interactions generalize to other contexts.

-Katherine is studying the motivational ingredients of beneficial social support, specifically how receiving such support enables people to feel more effective and fulfill their needs for value, truth, and control.
+Katherine is studying the motivational ingredients of beneficial social support, specifically how receiving such support enables people to feel more effective by fulfilling their needs for value (getting the outcomes they desire), truth (establishing what is real, or enhancing their understanding), and control (managing what happens and boosting self-efficacy).

 Billur is studying how motivational orientations influence cognitive function and mental disorders.
 For example, she is examining the role of regulatory focus and regulatory mode in moderating how Parkinson’s disease influences how effective people are at noticing perceptual changes and making judgments of their environment.